akshaykajithkumar/Inventory_management/README.md

 ### Indexing for Scalability and Search Performance

-User Table Indexing: Indexes are created on user ID and username columns to accelerate user-related queries such as login, profile retrieval, and authentication.

-Order Table Indexing: Indexes are established on order ID and user ID columns to optimize order-related operations such as tracking, history retrieval, and user-specific order listing.
+Order Table Indexing: Indexes are strategically established on the order ID and user ID columns to streamline order-related operations, history retrieval, and user-specific order listings.

+Inventory Table Indexing: To optimize product search functionality, an index has been implemented on the relevant columns in the inventory table, ensuring rapid access and improved search performance.

+### API Documentation
+- Swagger: All APIs are documented using Swagger, providing a comprehensive and interactive interface for exploring and testing API endpoints.
+Swagger documentation ensures clarity and ease of use for developers .

 Getting Started